What

 The Community Grants Program is an open, competitive program for nonprofits that reside in and serve the residents of Chemung and Southeastern Steuben counties.
 Grants are made in the summer in the areas of the arts, culture, education, youth, environment, animals, human services, and capacity building.

-Award Amount: $1,500 – $20,000
+Program Grant Award Range: $2,000 – $20,000

 Central Christian Church Fund